CITM-UPC/Kingdom/README.md

 # Kingdom
-University project made by [CITM](https://www.citm.upc.edu/ing/), Centre de la Imatge i la Tecnologia Multimedia students of the TTC (Talent Tech Center) in Barcelona, in which we made a 3D Game Engine in C & C++ during our 3rd year of Game Development Bachelor's Degree.
+The project was developed by students from [CITM](https://www.citm.upc.edu/ing/), Centre de la Imatge i la Tecnologia Multimedia, at the TTC (Talent Tech Center) in Barcelona.
+This initiative emerged during our 3rd year in the Game Development Bachelor's Degree program, specifically within the Game Engine subject.
+Our endeavor led to the creation of a sophisticated 3D Game Engine using C and C++.

-This is our Kingdom, and we reign over it.
+This is our Kingdom, and you can be the new owner who can shape it.

 ## Authors
 * [Jonathan Cacay Llanes](https://github.com/xGauss05)